 - Common shiners

-And while not as common, bigger yellow perch can also feed on the young on the following species:
+While not as common, bigger yellow perch can also feed on the young of the following species:

 What Insects Do Perch Feed on?